Replication in Visual Diffusion Models: A Survey and Outlook: Understanding

 \textbf{Model capacity.} Model capacity refers to a machine learning model’s ability to fit a wide variety of functions, which is determined by the model's complexity.
 Complexity factors include the number of parameters, the depth of the model, and the model’s structure.
 In visual diffusion models, replacing the commonly-used U-Net backbone \cite{ronneberger2015u} with a transformer \cite{vaswani2017attention} -- referred to as Diffusion Transformers (DiTs) \cite{peebles2023scalable} -- results in a higher model capacity.
 Although models with greater capacity often achieve lower Frechet Inception Distance (FID) and better visual fidelity, they are also more prone to replicating training data.
 For instance, \cite{somepalli2023understanding} demonstrates that large models with substantial capacity can retain detailed information from the training data, which may lead them to replicate these details during inference.
 Furthermore, \cite{chen2024towards} finds that high-capacity models, due to their complexity, are more likely to replicate training data, particularly under conditions of insufficient data diversity or small dataset size.

 \textbf{New metrics.} Beyond understanding replication from the perspective of \textit{training} methods, \cite{jiralerspong2023feature,jagielski2022measuring,li2024good} underscore the importance of developing more comprehensive \textit{evaluation} frameworks.
 Traditional evaluation metrics, like FID for visual diffusion models, are useful but insufficient for addressing issues such as overfitting and generalization beyond the training set.
 Therefore, new metrics, such as Feature Likelihood Divergence (FLD), have been proposed to specifically account for: \begin{itemize}[leftmargin=*] \item ensuring that generated samples differ from the training samples; \item assessing the quality of the generated samples; \item promoting a wide variety of generated samples. \end{itemize} Empirical evaluations show that FLD effectively reveals overfitting cases where other metrics fail across various datasets and model classes.
+More recently, InvMM \cite{ma2025invmm} proposes an inversion-based measure that quantifies memorization through sensitive latent noise distributions, providing a reliable and complete assessment across multiple datasets.

+\begin{addedblock} We complement the above discussion with a controlled ablation on classifier-free guidance (CFG) scale, a key inference-time parameter known to amplify memorization~\cite{cfgmemorize2025}.
+Table~\ref{tab:cfg_ablation} reports intra-set duplication rates and CLIP text-image alignment scores across CFG values from 1.0 to 15.0 on Stable Diffusion v1.5~\cite{rombach2022high}.
+We observe a clear monotonic trend: as CFG increases from 1.0 to 15.0, the duplication rate at $\tau=0.9$ rises from 2.2\% to 85.6\%, while CLIP text-image score improves from 0.274 to 0.327.
+This trade-off between fidelity and replication risk has direct implications for safe deployment.